milanzmitrovic/Python_Tutorial_2022/README.md

  4. How to organize your work and be efficient in long run?
   - Design system i.e. write sequence of simple steps that should be accomplished.
   - Focus on one step at a time.
-  - Expect that it will not work from first 5 attempts and devote enough time for experimenting and integrating things!!!
+  - Expect that things you planned to implement will not work first 5 attempts and devote enough time for experimenting and integrating things!!!

 ##
 ##